rsms/jsont/README.md

 # JSON Tokenizer (jsont)

-A minimal and portable JSON tokenizer with syntax validation, suitable for parsing JSON directly into custom data structures or to be inspected rather than stored.
+A minimal and portable JSON tokenizer written in standard, modern C. Performs syntax validation and highly efficient parsing suitable for reading JSON directly into custom data structures.

-`example2.c` shows how this tokenizer can be used to build highly effective and strict parsers.
+`example1.c` provides an example of basic usage while `example2.c` shows how this tokenizer can be used to build highly effective and strict parsers.

 Build and run unit tests: